 Complete their degree objective within a maximum number of semesters and a maximum number of attempted units (Maximum Time Frame Allowance).

-Should you fail to meet one of the above criteria, an Undergraduate Satisfactory Academic Progress (SAP) Appeal may be necessary.
+Should you fail to meet one of the above criteria, a Satisfactory Academic Progress (SAP) Appeal may be necessary.

 Submitting a Satisfactory Academic Progress Appeal